vorSherer/code-201-prework/README.md

   - Chapter 1: "The ABC of Programming"

 Plan to spend about 20-30 minutes with each chapter.
 Do not strive to methodically read and retain every single word, because we cover hundreds of pages of text in the first two weeks of the course.
 Instead, aim for an understanding of the big topics and orientation to where the details are so that you can find them when you need them.
 And be sure to read closely enough to come up with questions and observations based on your reading!

+##### 10. Download and Install Slack (do this step after your enrollment is completed) *(15-30 minutes)*

+We use Slack to distribute files and collaborate before, during, and after the workshop.

+  - <a href="https://slack.com/downloads">Download Slack</a>

+Look for an email from us prior to class, in order to join our Slack team.

+Once you have joined, add a nice profile picture of your lovely face.
+Then say hello in your class channel, and introduce yourself.